hyuzukirmizi/Skywalker-AI-Bot/README.md

 This project is an AI Chat Bot that is inspired by famous fictional character Anakin Skywalker.
 Chat Bot has the tools for math problems.

-This project implemented by using IBM's WatsonxAI and WXFlows API's.
+This project implemented by leveraging IBM's WatsonxAI and WXFlows API's.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.